gcassarino/BigFont/README.md

 # BigFont Library for Arduino

-This library allows a board to display big digits/numbers on 4 row monochrome text displays.
+This library allows an Arduino board (a controller using the Arduino core libraries) to display big digits/numbers on 4 row monochrome text displays.

 This library is derived from [https://github.com/wa1hco/BigFont](https://github.com/wa1hco/BigFont) but unlike the previous this library implements multiple font sizes: 3x2, 3x3 and 4x4 fonts